databrickslabs/dbldatagen/docs/source/DISTRIBUTIONS.md

 known distribution before being converted to the appropriate type as per usual semantics.

-Note that the distribution will be scaled to the possible range of values
+Note that the distribution will be scaled to the possible range of values.
+If all samples from a distribution are equal (e.g. if the requested data contains only 1 row), the minimum value is returned.

 The following distributions are supported:
-- normal or Gaussian distribution
+- Normal (Gaussian) distribution
 - Beta distribution
 - Gamma distribution
 - Exponential distribution